encukou/freezeyt/README.md

 The module that contains the application must be given on the command line.
 In it, Freezyt looks for the variable `app`.
+A different variable can be specified using `:`.

 Examples: